zhangjb416/Hierarchical-Augmentation/README.md

 ### Learning Hierarchical Augmentation Invariance with Expanded Views

-This is the code for the paper *Rethinking the Augmentation Module in Contrastive Learning: Learning Hierarchical Augmentation Invariance with Expanded Views*.
+This is a PyTorch implementation for the paper *Rethinking the Augmentation Module in Contrastive Learning: Learning Hierarchical Augmentation Invariance with Expanded Views*.
+[Simsiam](https://github.com/facebookresearch/simsiam.git) is used as the contrastive learning backbone.

 ### Preparation